hilltracer/rchain/rholang/src/main/k/rholang/README.md

  but did not have time to implement it fully.
 Treat this as sort of a brain dump.
 Here you can find the exposition of the structural type system and some guidance for future work.

- Please do not hesitate to reach out to me with questions on the RChain Discord at `@Derek` or at derek AT pyrofex DOT net.
+ Please do not hesitate to reach out to me with questions on the Rhonix Discord at `@Derek` or at derek AT pyrofex DOT net.